-The Ministry of Agriculture is responsible for ensuring sustainable agricultural development by directing and evaluating all agricultural and livestock activities.
+The Ministry of Agriculture and Livestock is responsible for ensuring sustainable agricultural development by directing and evaluating all agricultural and livestock activities.
 Laws and regulations governing MAG's activities include:

 - 1. Organic Law of Rural Lands and Ancestral Territories (ROE 711, March 14, 2016): Regulates the use and access to ownership of rural land and outlines how property ownership must fulfill social and environmental functions.
-Also regulates the ownership, administration, and redistribution of rural land as a production factor to guarantee food sovereignty, improve productivity, promote a sustainable and balanced environment and grant legal security to rights holders. - 2.
-Animal Health Law (ROE 409, March 31, 1981): Aims to prevent, control, and eradicate illnesses in the national livestock population.
-The Ministry of Public Health and MAG are responsible for controlling the quality of animal origin products in the human food chain.
-These ministries are responsible for issuing food recalls and prohibiting trade in products deemed harmful to consumers.
-The law requires MAG authorization and sanitary certification prior to the export or import of animals and their by-products. - 3.
-Plant Health Law (ROE 475, January 18, 1974): Aims to prevent and control the outbreak of plagues, illnesses, and pests that could adversely affect local agricultural crop production.
-The law establishes regulations, conditions, and prohibitions for the export, import, domestic trade, and the production of certain plant products. - 4.
-Law for the Formulation, Manufacture, Import, Trade and Use of Pesticides and Similar Products for Agricultural Use: The law requires that importers, manufacturers, and distributors of pesticides and similar products used in agriculture register with the MAG.
+Also regulates the ownership, administration, and redistribution of rural land as a production factor to guarantee food sovereignty, improve productivity, promote a sustainable and balanced environment, and grant legal security to rights holders.
+It also creates the agricultural public information systems with purpose of generating, managing, and providing timely information to producers and economic agents involved in agricultural production, agricultural markets, and services related to rural land. - 2.
+Organic Law of Plant and Animal Health (R.O.
+27, Second Supplement, July 3, 2017): This law establishes that AGROCALIDAD is in charge of plant and animal health and establishes requirements to import plant material, agricultural supplies, animal genetics and products, as well as veterinary products.
+This law replaced the previous Animal Health Law (ROE 409, March 31, 1981) and the Plant Health Law (ROE 475, January 18, 1974). - 3.
+Law for the Formulation, Manufacture, Import, Trade and Use of Pesticides and Similar Products for Agricultural Use: The law requires that importers, manufacturers, and distributors of pesticides and similar products used in agriculture register with MAG.
 The law regulates the transport, storage, labeling, and advertisement of these products, and sets maximum residue levels for pesticides.
-The Andean Community (CAN) Decision 436 (amended by CAN decision 684, May 21, 2008) governs the law. - 5.
-Food Sovereignty Law (ROE supplement 583, May 5, 2009): The Organic Law on Food Sovereignty (LORSA) declares Ecuador to be free of genetically engineered cultivation and seeds.
+The Andean Community (CAN) Decision 436 (amended by CAN decision 684, May 21, 2008) governs the law. - 4.
+Food Sovereignty Law (ROE supplement 583, May 5, 2009): The Organic Law on Food Sovereignty (LORSA) declares Ecuador to be free of genetically engineered crops and seeds.